msgflo/msgflo-project/README.md

 * Install and start a [Mosquitto](https://mosquitto.org/) message broker
 * Install the Node.js dependencies of this project with `npm install`
-* Install the Python dependencies of this project with `pip install -r requirements.txt`
+* Install the Python 3 dependencies of this project with `pip3 install -r requirements.txt`
 * Start the MsgFlo broker with `MSGFLO_BROKER=mqtt://localhost npm start`

 ### Running with Docker